This site uses technical (necessary) and analytics cookies.

 In case of adult applicants (over the age of 18) whose parents are Italian citizens currently registered in the Consular Registry of the Embassy of Italy in Wellington, it may be sufficient to submit an application including only: Application, Applicant’s Birth/Marriage/Divorce Certificates, Citizenship Consular Fee.

 Please note that it is entirely the applicant’s responsibility to gather and provide all the required documentation to assess his/her claim to Italian citizenship.
 The Embassy does not provide advise on Citizenship applications.
 Information elicited via email/phone or in person cannot and will not receive a formal feedback.
-For general information please refer to this webpage and to the below FAQs.

 LEGALIZATION AND TRANSLATIONS